-The Reels feature is a new Instagram tool that lets users create and share short-form video content.
-Reels, like TikTok, lets you record and edit 15-second videos, add sounds and effects, and then share the videos either with your followers or, if you have a public account, with the larger Instagram community via the Explore page.
+The Reels feature is an Instagram tool that lets users create and share short-form video content.
+Reels, like TikTok, lets you record and edit up to 90 seconds of video, add sounds and effects, and even include voiceovers.
+You can then share the videos either with your followers or, if you have a public account, with the larger Instagram community via the Explore page.

 You may also be wondering what the difference is between Instagram Reels and Instagram Stories.
 The honest answer is “not much.”
 Both give you the chance to create short-form video content that you can share with your audience.
 However, the differences are small but important.

 First, Instagram Reels includes a wider range of video editing tools, effects, and speed controls than Instagram Stories.
 You can also use Instagram Reels to combine multiple videos using the align feature to create seamless transitions.
 Unlike Stories, Instagram Reels doesn’t allow the use of photos—all Reels must be video content.
 Another important difference between Stories and Reels is that Stories can only be shared with your followers.
 Reels, on the other hand, can be added to the Explore page where they’re available to the entire Instagram community (if your account is public).
 You can, however, turn multiple images into a video montage of sorts for your Instagram Reels.